-The first five skills are called Basic Skills.
-They are difficult for children in Kindergarten through the end of grade 3 to demonstrate on their own without help.
 The most basic of all skills is Listening.
 It reminds us that people need people in order to get along in an institutional environment.

-Listening
+- Listening

-L Follow Instructions
+- 4 Follow Instructions

-♣ Ask Questions
+- Ask Questions

-🖶 Share Time, Space, and Things
+- ♣ Share Time, Space, and Things

-LEXHIBIT Social Skills
+- Exhibit Social Skills

-The second five skills are called Constructive Skills.
-Children in grades 4-7 are developmentally ready to learn these 5 skills.
-Learning the rights and responsibilities expected of members of our society requires citizens to use Constructive Skills
+Constructive Skills include learning the rights and responsibilities expected of members of our society.

-Left Cooperate with Others
+- Cooperate with Others

-Understand Reasons for Rules
+- Understand Reasons for Rules

-L Complete a Task
+- Complete a Task

-Exhibit Leadership
+- Exhibit Leadership

-Communicate Effectively
+- ♣ Communicate Effectively

-Five additional skills are learned from grades 7 - 12.
-The last five skills are called Generative Skills.
-The demonstration of Generative Skills requires a more comprehensive world view.
+Generative Skills require a more comprehensive world view.
 People are motivated to demonstrate these higher-level skills when the needs of others can be recognized and are considered to be important.

-Organize Time, Space, People, Things
+- ♣ Organize Time, Space, People, Things

-Resolve Problems
+- Resolve Problems

-Initiate Solutions
+- Initiate Solutions

-Distinguish Fact from Feeling
+- Distinguish Fact from Feeling

-♣ Sacrifice/Service to Others
+- ♣ Sacrifice/Service to Others